henkbirkholz/draft-wwx-netmod-event-yang/draft-wwx-netmod-event-yang.md

 * Client

-* Policy variable
+* Policy Variable

-* Policy value
+* Policy Value

-* Implicit policy variable
+* Implicit Policy Variable

-* explicit policy variable
+* Explicit Policy Variable

 This document uses the following terms:

 Event:

 : Something that happens which may be of interest or trigger the invocation of the rule.
 A fault, an alarm, a change in network state, network security threat, hardware